 I usually fast through breakfast but I found fasting through lunch and dinner to be too difficult.
 It made me dizzy, nauseous and over concerned with food.
 I did for sure find a lowering of blood sugar.
 I prefer a low carbohydrate diet mixed with missing breakfast and some light medication to control my type 2 diabetes.

 4. Lowered Blood Cholesterol

 Cholesterol is a unique substance that is particularly used in repairing body cells and making certain hormones.
-High levels of cholesterol in your body system or blood can cause different cardiovascular diseases like stroke and heart attack.
-This is because the buildup of the substance can clog up your arteries hence causing any of these conditions.
+High levels of cholesterol in your body system or blood is linked with different cardiovascular diseases like stroke and heart attack.

 Click here to learn about how to do intermittent fasting.

 How To Lose Body Fat Percent If Not With Intermittent Fasting

 I have tried a few ways to lose body fat percent ever since I got my first Tanita body far meter in 1998.
 I felt I needed to lose some body fat percentage points since I have always been a percent or two over the recommended amount for my age.
 Since I am way outside the norm for size for a woman, the monitor was 16.5% off compared to the hydrostatic weigh, so maybe that one or two points was not significant but I wanted to be safer than sorrier for my health.